stefan-bergstein/openshift-tutorials/azure-devops/README.md

 ```

-Next, edit the file `mslearn-tailspin-spacegame-web-kubernetes/manifests/deployment.yml` and change the `containerPort` to `8080`
+Next, edit the file `mslearn-tailspin-spacegame-web-kubernetes/manifests/deployment.yml` and change the `containerPort` to `8080`.
-Double check that the image contains your ACR name.
+Double-check that the image contains your ACR name.

-Update the `service.yaml` with the correct ports and add a openshift route:
+Update the `service.yaml` with the correct ports and add an openshift route:
 ```yaml
 apiVersion: v1
 kind: Service